AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 This tutorial takes you from checking out the SDK on GitHub to creating a simple app.
 When run in the [[Altspace Web Browser]], this app imports an object loaded from a 3D model file into the Altspace virtual reality environment.
-The final source code listing, which is **only 30 lines of code** is shown at the end of this page.
+The final source code listing, which is **only 30 lines long** is shown at the end of this page.

 First clone or [download] the [AltspaceSDK Repo] from GitHub.